Leeds & Liverpool Canal 130 mile Race (LLCR) 2022

 We aim to have Unsupported runners’ ‘drop bag’ (maximum weight 10kgs) available at all checkpoints.

 NB.
 All distances are approximate as shown on the maps.
 Please do not dispute mileage with the organisers, this will never be up for discussion.

 Supported competitors should also note that crews should wear a high visibility vests at roadside checkpoints.
 Search for “high visibility vest” on Amazon.co.uk

-All runners are required to carry a foil type ‘space’ blanket at night.
-There may be kit checks at Registration and at checkpoints.
+All runners are required to carry a foil type ‘space’ blanket at all times.

 All runners are required to carry a mobile phone, fully charged and with sufficient credit, and switched on at all times.

 In July or early August, full race information, will be sent by email or post as appropriate including: